-The Burlington County Special Services School District was created by the Board in June 1972.
-The District is comprised of state-of-the-art facilities located in the Townships of Westampton, Lumberton and Medford and programs are provided for: (1) the orthopedically handicapped, the multiple handicapped and the autistic; (2) elementary school students with severe emotional and social problems; (3) students ages fourteen through sixteen with educational needs which are beyond the capabilities of existing local school boards and regions; and (4) trainable mentally retarded young people from ages fourteen to twenty-one.
-The enrollment for the Special Services School District is 695 students.
+The Burlington County Special Services School District ("Special Services School District") was created by the Board in June 1972.
+The Special Services School District is comprised of state-of-the-art facilities located in the Townships of Westampton, Lumberton,

+Medford, and Mount Laurel and programs are provided for: (1) the orthopedically handicapped, the multiple handicapped and the autistic; (2) elementary school students with severe emotional and social problems; (3) students ages fourteen (14) through sixteen (16) with educational needs which are beyond the capabilities of existing local school boards and regions; and (4) trainable mentally retarded young people from ages fourteen (14) to twenty-one (21).
+The enrollment for the Special Services School District for the 2016-17 academic year is 590 students.